 Instructions

-• SAUSAGE: Add 1 tbsp oil to a large stockpot or cast iron pot over medium heat.
-Add thinly sliced sausage in a single layer, and cook, stirring frequently until sausage is lightly browned, about 5-6 minutes.
-Use a slotted spoon to remove the sausage to a paper-towel-lined plate and tent with foil.
-Leave any grease behind; if there is an excess of 2 tablespoons drain off the surplus.
+• SAUSAGE: Heat 1 tbsp oil in a large pot over medium heat.
+Add thinly sliced sausage in a single layer and cook until lightly browned, 5-6 minutes, stirring frequently.
+Remove sausage with a slotted spoon to a paper-towel-lined plate, tent with foil.
+If more than 2 tbsp of grease remains, drain the excess.

-• VEGGIES: Add 1-1/2 cups diced onion, 1 cup diced bell pepper and 1-1/3 cup diced celery to the pot.
-Cook, stirring occasionally, until tender and onion is translucent, about 7-10 minutes.
+• VEGGIES: Add 1-1/2 cups diced onion, 1 cup diced bell pepper, and 1-1/3 cups diced celery to the pot.
+Cook, stirring occasionally, until tender and onion is translucent, 7-10 minutes.

-• PREPARE RICE: Meanwhile, prepare the rice.
-Here's how we do it: Fill a large pot with water and set it to boil.
-Once the water is at a rolling boil, salt the water and add in 1-1/4 cup uncooked rice.
-Cook without, reducing the heat, for 6 minutes (Taste test to ensure it is tender.) and then drain and fluff with a fork.
-Set aside for now.
-(See note 3.)
+• PREPARE RICE: Meanwhile, bring a large pot of water to a boil.
+Salt the water and add 1-1/4 cups of rice.
+Cook for 6 minutes, until tender, then drain and fluff with a fork.
+Set aside.
+(Note 3.)

 • FINISHING: Serve with hot sauce and cayenne pepper, if desired.
 Serve over cooked rice and enjoy!